-We emphasize that this LSST-provided capability will be limited, and is not intended to satisfy the wide variety of use cases that a full-fledged public Event Broker could.
-For example, we do not plan to provide any exclusive classification to a unique category of object.
-Following the SRD specification, however, we will provide a limited number of pre-defined filters for a small number of object types of common interest.
-These will answer non-exclusive questions DMS-REQ-0348 such as "is the light curve consistent with an RR Lyra?", and will have potentially highly overlapping selections, designed to provide good completeness but perhaps only very modest purity.
-No information beyond what is contained in the VOEvent packet will be available to the pre-defined or user-defined filters (e.g., no cross-matches to other catalogs).
+DRAFT NOT YET APPROVED - The contents of this document are subject to configuration control and may not be changed, altered, or their provisions waived without prior approval. - DRAFT NOT YET APPROVED lapping selections, designed to provide good completeness but perhaps only very modest purity.
+No information beyond what is contained in the V0Event packet will be available to the pre-defined or user-defined filters (e.g., no cross-matches to other catalogs).
 The complexity and run time of user defined filters will be limited by available resources.
 Execution latency will not be guaranteed.
-The number of VOEvents transmitted to each user per visit will be limited as well (e.g., the equivalent of 20 full-size alert packets per visit per user, dynamically throttled depending on load).
+The number of V0Events transmitted to each user per visit will be limited as well (e.g., the equivalent of 20 full-size alert packets per visit per user, dynamically throttled depending on load).
 Finally, the total number of simultaneous subscribers is likely to be limited - in case of overwhelming interest, a TAC-like proposal process may be instituted.

-numBrokerAlerts DMS-REO-0343
+numBrokerAlerts DMS-REQ-0343